 Sahl’s Father Son Farm

 420 West Pestalozzi St, Galloway Township

-Corn maze season funs September 25 – October 30 at this farm.
 Look for clues to find missing Farmer Joe.
 There’s even flashlight nights available starting at 7 pm.
 There are also hayrides, a pumpkin patch and barnyard animals.
-Tickets are $11.95/person, Thursdays – Saturdays.

 15 North Rd., Chester

-Stony Hill Farms has a 10-acre corn maze, with an Orchid Adventure theme this year.
+Stony Hill Farms has a 10-acre Maze Quest Corn Maze.
 Worried about getting lost?
 Find a Maze Master who will help you find your way back to the front.
-Feeling brave, try a flashlight night in the dark on Saturdays in October, where you make your way through the maze in the dark with nothing but a flashlight.
-Afterwards enjoy the Maze Fun Park with a pumpkin patch, hay rides, gemstone mining and a life-size board game.
-Open now until November 7.
-Buy tickets in advance to guarantee admission.
+Feeling brave?
+Try a flashlight night in the dark on Saturdays in October, where you make your way through the maze in the dark.
+Afterwards, enjoy the Maze Fun Park with a pumpkin patch, hayrides, gemstone mining and a life-size board game.

 438 NJ-57, Washington